noamross/zero-dependency-problems/README.md

 Input welcome!

 -   **New Examples**:  Add other real-world examples into the appropriate R/python/shell folder.
+One way to hunt for examples is to use [Stack Overflow advanced search](http://stackoverflow.com/help/searching) to find "bad" questions.
+For instance, here's a
+[search for low-voted, closed questions about R](http://stackoverflow.com/search?q=%5Br%5D+score%3A..0+closed%3Ayes).
+Questions gathered in person in workshops/classes would be great, too.
 -   **Discussion**:  Please give your feedback on the best way to teach/use any particular problem in its associated issue.

 A broader issue is how to classify the problems (by pathway to solution?
 Type of object/data being handled?).
-Thoughts on that welcome [here](https://github.com/noamross/zero-dependency-problems/issues/3)
+Thoughts on that welcome [here](https://github.com/noamross/zero-dependency-problems/issues/3).